Galicia Jewish Museum

 A breath of fresh air is perhaps not the term that you would expect to leap to mind about a museum that explores Poland's Jewish heritage.
 Many museums of this kind focus solely on the Holocaust.
 This one attempts to bring a whole world to life through exhibitions, lectures, concerts of Jewish music old and new, and even forays into the work of emigre film directors.

 The inaugural exhibition, 'Traces of Memory', by the late and great museum director and photographer Chris Schwarz showcases many years work exploring the towns and countryside of this region of Poland.
 Ruined synagogues and cemeteries make a powerful impression, as do many other thought-provoking images that explore the Jewish question in Poland.
 A masterpiece.

-The smartly renovated building also boasts an excellent bookshop and cafe.
+The smartly renovated of GJM building also boasts an excellent bookshop and cafe.

-Every Friday, 19:00 the Join Beit Kraków, the local Progressive Jewish community, organizes the Kabbalat Shabbat services held at the Galicia Jewish Museum and led by Rabbi Tanya Segal.
-See also here for the latest service details.
+Every Friday at 19:00 Join Beit Kraków, the local Progressive Jewish community, organizes Kabbalat Shabbat services held at Galicia Jewish Museum.
+The services are led by Rabbi Tanya Segal.
+See also here for the latest details.